alphangel/alphangel.github.io/_posts/2017-01-15-Taking the power back.md

 header:
     image: /assets/images/wall_street.jpg
     caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
+title:  Taking the power back
+tags:
+  - investment
+  - portfolio
 ---
-# Taking the power back

 I've been working in the financial industry for the past 17 years, I started modeling financial models and risk scenarios for a software vendor.
 Doing some consulting work for banks and hedge funds to end up CTO a a large hedge fund in Europe after refusing a position as a volatility trader!
 I've seen a lot of the industry from various angles.